Gather ideas from modules done by others or share your own modules and become an inspiration

 Mini Monsters Limited is an award-winning education and media company, offering interesting and fun approaches to teaching the Malay language and has worked with schools all over Singapore (pre-school, primary & secondary) as well as staged full-scale public performances and productions in world-class values.
 Mini Monsters’ motto “Berhibur dan Belajar” (Entertain and Educate) sums up the company’s philosophy in its approach of developing educational materials, courses and syllabus that are relevant to today’s children.

 In line with Singapore’s Smart Nation vision, Mini Monsters launched their flagship programme MonSTARS TV, supported by Singapore’s National Heritage Board, innovating bilingual (Malay-English) digital content for children that amalgamates education and entertainment.

-Mini Monsters implemented ArcLab’s Nano learning modules to create unique learning components where children can participate in completing a series of Malay language exercises.
+Mini Monsters implements ArcLab’s Nano learning modules as unique learning components where children can participate in completing a series of Malay language exercises.
 Assessments in KUIZ and PINTAR BAHASA are formative and summative in nature whilst assisting parents who are keen to learn alongside their children.

 Tinkertanker is a leading Singapore education and technology company.
 Taking in many students as interns throughout the year to work with Tinkertanker staff on STEM-related projects, with many involving hardware and usage of on-premise tools like laser cutters, workplace safety becomes extremely important.